martijn/PointingParty/README.md

 to entry.
 Simply start a game, share the URL, and start voting.
 Registration is neither necessary nor possible and the application is built to be usable from all platforms and devices.

-The project is powered by Blazor Server and does not rely on a backend database.
-Instead, each client maintains its own game state based on events published on a central message bus.
+The project does not rely on a backend database.
+Instead, each client maintains its own game state based on events published through the central SignalR hub.

-This project uses .NET 8, Blazor, Mass Transit and Tailwind CSS.
+This project uses .NET 8, Blazor, and Tailwind CSS.

 ## Try it out